rodrigomf24/code-challenge/README.md

     + There is a file in the db folder, execute that file from psql, it will create the database and tables
     + Make sure to replace your psql user and password in the app.js file on line 18

++ API - execute this from the server folder

     Start api app with the following command:

         + To see debug logs, execute npm run dev
         + To skip debug, execute npm start

+ **Go to the client folder to see the client steps**